Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Estimation and Inference

-\begin{remark} For $t < t^*$, estimates of $ATT_t$ (these are available when $t^* > 3$) can be used to ``pre-test'' the identifying assumptions.
-Similar arguments to the ones in \Cref{thm:asymptotic} can be used to establish the joint limiting distribution of $ATT_t$ across all (or all pre-treatment) time periods.
-These sorts of pre-tests are commonly done in applied work to assess the plausibility of the identifying assumptions by testing if $ATT_t$ is equal to 0 in periods before individuals become treated.
-In addition, in cases where $t^* > 3$, traditional over-identification tests can also be used. \end{remark}
+\begin{remark} In cases where a researcher would like to ``pre-test'' the identifying assumptions (see discussion in \Cref{rem:pre-att} for more details), similar arguments to the ones in \Cref{thm:asy-lin} can be used to establish the joint limiting distribution of $ATT_t$ in pre-treatment periods (or across all pre- and post-treatment periods) which immediately leads to tests of $ATT_t=0$ for all $t=3,\ldots,t^*-1$. \end{remark}

-\begin{remark} An alternative and simpler approach to estimation is to estimate $(\beta_t,F_t)$ separately period-by-period by estimating the model $Y_{it} - Y_{i1} = X_i'\beta_t + F_t(Y_{i2} - Y_{i1}) + V_{it}$ using $W_i$ as an instrument for $Y_{i2}-Y_{i1}$.
-In this case, a simple approach to inference is to use the block bootstrap where, at each iteration, individuals (and their outcomes in all periods) are resampled.
-This procedure is very easy to implement, but is likely to result in less efficient estimators than the GMM estimation procedure discussed above. \end{remark}

-\begin{remark} Although our main results consider the case with iid observations, it would also be straightforward to extend the result to account for clustering across units, allowing, for example, spatial correlations as long as the number of clusters is ``large.''
+\begin{remark} Although our main results consider the case with iid observations, it would also be straightforward to extend the result to account for clustering across individuals, allowing, for example, spatial correlations as long as the number of clusters is ``large.''
 In that case, the asymptotic arguments would proceed with the number of clusters, rather than the number of individuals, going to infinity.
 It is likely that various bootstrap procedures could be adapted to this case as well (see, for example, \citet{cameron-miller-2015}). \end{remark}